Adrvil/atlas-generator/README.md

 - "width": Atlas width
 - "height": Atlas height
 - "padding": Padding between images in the final texture atlas.
-- "border": Every image will have a 1 pixel border"
+- "border": Every image will have a 1 pixel border (1 - true, 0 - false)
-- "unitCoordinates": Coordinates will be saved to atlas txt file in 0..1 range instead of 0..width, 0..height range
+- "unitCoordinates": Coordinates will be saved to atlas txt file in 0..1 range instead of 0..width, 0..height range (1 - true, 0 - false)
 - "directory": Path to directory with images.

 Example: